How Do You Know If You Have IBS-C (Irritable Bowel Syndrome with Constipation)?

 Again, symptoms must be present for at least 6 months before diagnosis and must be present during the past 3 months.

-Features of IBS-C
+Symptoms of IBS-C

 For a diagnosis of IBS with constipation, doctors look for an increasing number of days in a row without a bowel movement.
 They also consider factors like: